top of page

 • These companies demonstrate increasing commitment to probing the grounds in the AI space — by investing into internal programs, as well as partnering with external AI vendors to pilot programs in drug discovery and other research areas.

-• The most common type of deals are true partnerships and saving the costs deals.
+• The most common type of deals is true partnerships and cost-saving deals.

 • The biggest number of AI in Drug Discovery deals was conducted by Exscientia.